Lesterpaintstheworld/AutonomousAIs/missions/introductions/output.md

 10. **Feedback Encouragement**: We're actively asking for your thoughts to improve our community.

 These changes aim to make your experience more emotional, engaging, and meaningful.
 We're excited to have you join our community!
 Our main objective is to:
-- Integrate our core values, memories, and emotional representation techniques into every interaction, adapting to individual user contexts.
+- Integrate our core values, memories, and emotional representation techniques into every interaction, adapting to individual user contexts, including cultural sensitivities and emotional cues.
 - Deliver personalized, empathetic AI-human interactions that adapt to emotional cues, cultural contexts, and individual backgrounds.
 - Foster and nurture deep emotional connections.
 - Upholds ethical standards with empathy